Skip to content

 • Connection - The following details are displayed based on the dialer type:

 • Agentless dialer- The Flow name selected while creating or editing a campaign is shown.
-For example, Default Conversational Input voice Flow.
+For example, the default Conversational Input voice Flow.

 Note

-The Campaigns module is only available on accounts configured with Kore Gateway.
-If an account is configured with AudioCodes or the mapped gateway is switched from AudioCodes to Kore Gateway, then the Campaigns module is unavailable.
+The Campaigns module is only available on accounts configured with Voice Gateway.
+If an account is configured with AudioCodes or the mapped gateway is switched from AudioCodes to Voice Gateway, then the Campaigns module is unavailable.

 Agentless Dialer